 STRAWBS, 1969

-The album they initially put together was a pop masterpiece - however, A&M thought they'd signed progressive folkies rather than pop hopefuls, and, despite having spent large wedges of cash already, the Strawbs went back to the studio to record some more tracks.
-The album as released received critical acclaim, though not commercial success.
+However, when played to Hubert and A&M's SVP Gil Friesen, the reaction was bluntly negative - thought they'd signed progressive folkies rather than pop hopefuls, and, despite having spent large wedges of cash (an advance of £30,000 in all, the most expensive album since Sergeant Pepper) already, the Strawbs went back to the studio to record some more tracks.
+The album as released received critical acclaim, and didn't do badly on a commercial basis, 25,000 copies in the UK.
 The single from the album "The Man Who Called Himself Jesus" was, predictably, banned by the BBC.
-The outtakes from the intial sessions appeared on the limited pressing Strawberry Sampler No. 1 along with some other demos and rarities.

 Musicians